mikemckiernan/GenerativeAIExamples/docs/rag/model_conversion.md

 ## Deploying other model architectures
 For deploying other models like nemotron or llama you will need to follow similar steps as the llama-chat model.
 Detailed instruction for deploying other models like nemotron can be found by following these steps:
-1. Download the required model like [nemotron](https://huggingface.co/nvidia/nemotron-3-8b-base-4k) or [llama-7b](https://huggingface.co/meta-llama/Llama-2-7b) completion model checkpoint from huggingface
+1. Download the required model like [llama-7b](https://huggingface.co/meta-llama/Llama-2-7b) completion model checkpoint from huggingface

 2. Once you have the checkpoints downloaded, follow these steps from [Nemo Inference Microservice](https://registry.ngc.nvidia.com/orgs/ohlfw0olaadg/teams/ea-participants/containers/nemollm-inference-ms) to access required documentation: